 - Revision (Type 3).
 A request for an increase in support in a current budget period for expansion of the project's approved scope or research protocol.
 The request may specify budgetary changes required for the remainder of the project period as well as for the current budget period.
 Applications for revisions are not appropriate when the sole purpose is to restore awards to the full SRG-recommended level if they were administratively reduced by the funding agency.
 A revision application should not be submitted until after the original application has been awarded and may not extend beyond the term of the current award period.
 A revision application must have the same title as the currently funded grant.
 (A Type 3 prefix also refers to a request/award for a non-competing administrative supplement [see Administrative Requirements-Changes in Project and Budget-Prior Approval Requirements-Need for Additional NIH Funding without Extension of Budget and Project Period.]).

 - Resubmission.
 An unfunded application that the applicant has modified following initial review and resubmitted for new consideration.
 Before a resubmission application can be submitted, the PD/PI must have received the summary statement from the previous review.
-A resubmission application may be submitted for any of the three preceding types of applications.
+A resubmission application may be submitted for any of the three preceding types of applications provided an appropriate funding opportunity announcement is available.
 See Application Information and Processes-Policies Affecting Applications for other policies affecting Resubmissions.
 NIH allows only one resubmission application.

 - Non-Competing Continuation Progress Report (Type 5).
 A non-competing progress report is required to continue support of a PHS grant for the second or subsequent budget period within an approved competitive segment (see Administrative Requirements-Monitoring-Reporting-Non-Competing Continuation Progress Reports).